Mozambique Essential Tourist Information

 Visas and Entry Requirements for Mozambique

 All visitors need a current passport with a minimum of 6 months validity.
-Visa’s are required by most countries (South Africa being the main exception), these can be obtained in advance at a Mozambique embassy, It is also possible to obtain a visa at most entry borders.
+Visa’s are required by most countries (South Africa being the main exception), these can be obtained in advance at a Mozambique embassy, Tourist Visa's can be obtained at most entry borders.
 Please consult your booking agent or contact us for up to date information.

 All visitors require a passport, valid for 3 months with two clear pages.